MauricioMC28/hyperdeck-panel/README.md

 	<img src="panel/images/deckpanel.png"></img>
 </p>

-:star: Star us on GitHub - it helps!
+:star: Star me on GitHub - it helps!

 ## Prerequisites
 Install <a href="https://docs.docker.com/get-docker">Docker Desktop</a> for Mac, Windows, or Linux.
 Docker Desktop includes Docker Compose as part of the intallation.

-- Deck control developed and written by Jeff Amato - iamjeffamato.com @iamjeffamato
-        //Hyperdeck is a registered trademark of Blackmagic Design Pty Ltd
-        //Configuration and use notes can be found at hyperdeck.iamjeffamato.com

 ##Clone and Use